logo

-He received his patent for land on May 1, 1697 and in 1698/99 he participated with others in the purchase at Maidenhead and moved there soon after.
+He received his patent for land on May 1, 1697 and in 1698/99 he purchased land in Maidenhead (now Lawrenceville, Mercer County, New Jersey) and moved there soon after.

 His first wife, Mary Dunn Bonham, died on November 7, 1699.
 After Mary died, Hezekiah remarried.
 His second wife's name is disputed by scholars.
 It could have been Ann Hunt, Mary Hune, or Mary Bishop.
 His wives and children are discussed in the section on the Hezekiah Bonham Family.